KaveIO/KaveToolbox/README.md

 There are three possible update mechanisms

-* Downloading/rerunning the latest install script (from git or from the repository)
+* Downloading/rerunning the latest install script (from git or from the repository -> 2 methods)
 * Running the KaveUpdate script

 ```